 The Reentry Simulation simulates the struggles and challenges faced by individuals who are transitioning from incarceration back into society.

 Over the course of about 1 and 1/2 hours participants experience the first month of post-release life.
 Each participant assumes the identity of an ex-offender and receives a packet of materials, including a “Life Card.”
 The “Life Card” explains the reentrant’s criminal background, current living situation, current job situation, and the specific weekly tasks that must be accomplished in order to avoid the risk of being sent back to prison for non-compliance with the requirements of his or her supervised release.
 The simulation begins with an explanation and instructions from the facilitator and the reentrants then set out to try and navigate their new lives.
 Each week takes place in a 15 minute segment.

 The room is set up with approximately 15 stations.
 Each of these tables represent the many places a returning citizen must navigate when they are first released.
 Each table has random elements which produce real life uncertainty when dealing with each of these agencies and organizations.
-Some of these stations include DMV, Probation, Court, GED, Bank, Employer, Social Services, Church, Pawn Shop, Landlord/Rent, Transportation, Heath Clinic, Treatment, etc. Additionally, there are “monitors” and “officers” who check “Life Cards” to aid Probation Officers in assessing each reentrant’s level of compliance.
+Some of these stations include DMV, Probation, Court, GED, Bank, Employer, Social Services, Church, Pawn Shop, Landlord/Rent, Transportation, Health Clinic, Treatment, etc. Additionally, there are “monitors” and “officers” who check “Life Cards” to aid Probation Officers in assessing each reentrant’s level of compliance.
 They also identify those who may need increased levels of supervision.

 Successful Reentry back into society is something which is difficult.
-It is a complex process and unpredictable process.
+It is a complex and unpredictable process.
 Since each person has different individual needs, resources, and histories, we find that each person's life path is different.
-“Successful ReEntry” is not something that happens automatically upon release from prison, but is something which has a greater chance of occurring if planned for accordingly.
+“Successful Reentry” is not something that happens automatically upon release from prison, but is something which has a greater chance of occurring if planned for accordingly.